shaneagibson/hmrc4j/README.md

-# HMRC4J - A Java Library for the HMRC API
+# HMRC4J (Beta) - A Java Library for the HMRC API

+> DISCLAIMER : This Library is still a work-in-progress, and is still subject to further testing.
+It is not yet production-ready.

 ### Accessing an Unrestricted Endpoint